jacobjoaquin/csd/_sources/amen_tutorial.txt

         score('i 1 0 0.5 0.707 0 0')

-While the start time value in pfield-2 is 0, this event will start at 12 beats into the piece.
-This is because start time events are processed to reflect the current position of the cue().
+While the start time value in pfield-2 is 0, this event will start at 12 beats into the piece; Start times are translated to reflect the current position of the cue().
 The output looks like this:

 ::